 - 1. Phasing in these reductions in teaching time and new forms of work organization will need to be done in tandem with implementation of the career ladder and will begin with newly Licensed Teachers, particularly new teachers in low performing schools and schools with high concentration of poverty.
+Low performing schools and schools with high concentration of poverty will also be a priority during the phase in.
 The phase in should also be considered in coordination with the phasing out of the transitional tutoring program in Element 3c. - 2.
 Teachers will need training in how to collaborate and implement their roles in the career ladder, including: - a.
 How to lead and mentor teams of professionals to promote professional learning among colleagues; - b.
 How to collaborate with colleagues to improve student performance; and - c.
 Advanced training in the science of learning specific to individual disciplines. - 3.
 A national program that trains existing teachers in a research-based understanding of how students learn costs \$25,000 per cohort of 25 teachers, plus an additional \$12,000 per school to provide ongoing support and technical assistance to individual schools.